Swindon Settlement Agreement Solicitors

 • Handle negotiations on your behalf, ensuring you receive the best possible terms.

-1. Initial Contact: Call our Swindon office on 01793 384140.
+1. Initial Contact: Call our employment solicitors on 01793 384140.
 We’ll ask a few basic questions about your situation and arrange an appointment – often within 24-48 hours when urgent.

 2. Review Meeting: Bring your settlement agreement documents to our Swindon office.
 Your solicitor will explain what the agreement means in practical terms, advise on whether the financial package is fair, and discuss your options for moving forward.